mike-north/awesome-learn-to-code/README.md

 ## [Haskell](https://www.haskell.org/)

+* [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges
 * [Coding Game](https://www.codingame.com/) - Games and Programming Challenges to Code Better
-* [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges

 ## [Java](https://www.java.com/)

-* [Coding Game](https://www.codingame.com/) - Games and Programming Challenges to Code Better
-* [Robocode](http://robocode.sourceforge.net/) - Develop a robot battle tank to battle against others in Java or .NET
 * [CodeCombat](https://codecombat.com/play) - Learn how to code by playing a game
-* [Robocode](http://robocode.sourceforge.net/) - Develop a robot battle tank to battle against others in Java or .NET
 * [Codehunt](https://www.codehunt.com/) - Learn how to code by playing a game
 * [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges
+* [Coding Game](https://www.codingame.com/) - Games and Programming Challenges to Code Better
+* [Robocode](http://robocode.sourceforge.net/) - Develop a robot battle tank to battle against others in Java or .NET

 ## [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-* [Coding Game](https://www.codingame.com/) - Games and Programming Challenges to Code Better
 * [CodeCombat](https://codecombat.com/play) - Learn how to code by playing a game
 * [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges
+* [Coding Game](https://www.codingame.com/) - Games and Programming Challenges to Code Better

 ## [Kotlin](https://kotlinlang.org/)